 Sometimes, a judge will waive bail costs.
-Other times, a judge will not require you pay a bail fee, instead ask that you sign a signature bond.
+Other times, a judge will not require you to pay a bail fee, and instead will ask that you sign a signature bond.
 With a signature bond, you are not required to put up any money or collateral.

 If you've been arrested in Wisconsin, it's in your best interest to consult an experienced criminal defense attorney as soon as you are able.